mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 both seamless handovers and bandwidth aggregation.

-In this document, we explore how (Multipath) QUIC could be used to enable multipath mobile devices to communicate securely in untrusted networks.
-More precisely, we explore and compare two different designs.
+In this document, we explore how (Multipath) QUIC could be used to enable multi-homed mobile devices to communicate securely in untrusted networks. {{reference-environment}} describes the reference environment of this document.
+Then, we explore and compare two different designs.
-The first, section {{the-datagram-mode}}, uses the recently proposed datagram extension for QUIC to transport plain IP packets over a Multipath QUIC connection.
-The second, section {{the-stream-mode}}, uses the QUIC streams to transport TCP bytestreams over a Multipath QUIC connection.
+The first, explained in {{the-datagram-mode}}, uses the recently proposed datagram extension ({{I-D.pauly-quic-datagram}}) for QUIC to transport plain IP packets over a Multipath QUIC connection.
+The second, explained in
+{{the-stream-mode}}, uses the QUIC streams to transport TCP bytestreams over a Multipath QUIC connection.

+{{connection-establishment}} specifies how a connection is established in this document proposal. {{messages-format}} specifies the format of the messages introduced by this document. {{example-flows}} contains example flows.

 Our starting point for this work is Multipath QUIC that was initially proposed in {{CoNEXT}}.
 A detailed specification of Multipath QUIC may be found in {{I-D.deconinck-quic-multipath}}.
 Two implementations of different versions of this protocol are available {{CoNEXT}}, {{SIGCOMM19}}.

 # Conventions and Definitions